LogShipper can automatically archive the logs in a Logstore to an OSS Bucket for activating such uses as:

 - RAM Role: Used for ACL, it is an identifier of the role created by the OSS Bucket owner.
 For example,

-- Delivery Size: Automatic control of the interval for creating shipping tasks, with the maximum size of one OSS Object (not compressed) set.
+- Shipping Size: Automatic control of the interval for creating shipping tasks, with the maximum size of one OSS Object (not compressed) set.
 The unit is in MBs.

 - Compression: Compression of OSS data storage.
 It can be none or snappy.
 None indicates the original data is not compressed, and snappy indicates the data is compressed through the snappy algorithm.
 Snappy can reduce the space used for OSS Bucket storage.

-- Delivery Time: The interval after which a shipping task is generated.
+- Shipping Time: The interval after which a shipping task is generated.
 The default value is 300, and the unit is in s.

 Each shipping task will be written into an OSS file, with the path format of